 Diploma of Graphic Design

-You will develop the skills and knowledge required to work as a graphic designer.
-You will learn design principles and elements, technical drawings, digital image development & illustration and design for web environments.
+In our course you’ll learn design principles and elements, typography, technical drawing, digital image development, and illustration and design for web environments.

 Art & Design